EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/exercises.md

 - **Sessions to revisit:** [Session 02 – Introduction to HTTP and REST](sessions/session-02.md), [Session 03 – FastAPI Fundamentals](sessions/session-03.md).
 - **Required Features:**
   - Endpoints: `GET /movies`, `POST /movies`, `PUT /movies/{id}`, `DELETE /movies/{id}`.
 Optional extras (ratings, filters) belong in stretch goals, not the base grade.
-  - Data layer built with SQLModel + SQLite (file-based DB checked into the repo for quick demos).
+  - Data layer built with SQLModel + SQLite.
+Ship schema + seed script (Typer CLI or SQL) instead of committing the `.db` file.
   - Tests using `pytest` and FastAPI’s `TestClient` (cover happy-path listing and create/update/delete).
   - README explaining how to create the uv environment, run the API locally, and execute the tests.
 - **Rubric (100 pts):** correctness 40, simplicity/readability 20, tests 20, documentation 20.
 Bonus (+5) for seeding the database with a handful of sample movies via a Typer CLI.